-In Hong Kong, the Spring Festival is the biggest holiday, and people celebrate differently than in the Mainland.
+In Hong Kong, the Spring Festival is the biggest holiday, and people celebrate differently than in the Chinese mainland.
 People mark the occasion with a unique fusion of modern fun and ancient customs.
 The three days of Spring Festival events often make it to the top of the lists of world festival events.

 On the evening of Chinese New Year's Day, there is a carnival-like night parade and international Spring Festival entertainment with performing groups from many countries.
 After the parade, you can hang out and have fun in the streets afterwards.